K-Culture: A New Way to Experience It Through Crowdfunding

 K-content fans no longer want to simply listen to K-pop or watch movies; they want to enjoy it in a wider variety of ways.

-In this process, crowdfunding projects serve as a key platform.
+In this process, crowdfunding projects have become a key platform.
 Makers reinterpret traditional culture into modern products and present them to supporters, who in turn consume K-culture in new ways.

 Ultimately, this creates a virtuous cycle in which the scalability of K-content and the value of K-heritage reinforce each other and drive mutual growth.